prog-1/divide-and-conquer-1/README.md

         * maximum subarray sum in the left half
         * maximum subarray sum in the right half
-        * maximum subarray sum that includes theright-most element in the left half and the left-most element in the right half.
+        * maximum subarray sum that includes the right-most element in the left half and the left-most element in the right half.

    Write a recurrence equation for the algorithm, solve the equation and provide the time complexity for